frederick-vs-ja/Quuxplusone-blog/_posts/2022-12-24-builtin-std-forward.md

   still pass muster today?
 Let's reproduce Louis's benchmark numbers and find out!
 ---

-> UPDATE, 2022-12-25: Well, I have eggnog on my face.
+> UPDATE, 2022-12-26: Well, I have eggnog on my face.
 Turns out I used the wrong Clang binary for
 > some of my benchmarks!
 So today I reran all of the numbers.
 I also took this opportunity to control
-> for the cost of `#include <utility>`, which might have unfairly penalized the `std::forward` numbers.
+> for the cost of `#include <utility>` (which might have unfairly penalized the `std::forward` numbers),
+> and to use [this Python script](/blog/code/2022-12-24-harness.py) to shuffle and interleave the benchmark iterations.
-> These changes practically eliminated the observed effects at `-O2` and `-O3`!
+> These changes greatly reduced the observed effects!
 > If you want to see the previous numbers and find out how they changed, please check
 > [the git history]().